Glossary of Real Estate Terms A - D

 Cash basis.
 A system of recognizing revenue and expense items only at the time cash is received or paid out.

 Cash flow.
-The net spendable income from an investment, determined by deducting all operating and fixed expenses from gross income.
-If expenses exceed income, a negative cash flow is the result.
+The net spendable income from an investment is determined by deducting all operating, and fixed expenses from gross income.
+If expenses exceed income, negative cash flow is the result.

 Cash flow rate.
 (See equity capitalization rate)

-Cash on cash rate.
+Cash on the cash rate.
 (See equity capitalization rate)

-Change, principle of.
-The principle that no physical or economic condition ever remains constant.
+Change, the principle of.
+The principle is that no physical or economic condition ever remains constant.

 Chattels.
 Tangible personal property items.